The Player (1992)

 Walter Stuckel: It is my job to keep this very, very, very, very QUIET!

-Walter Stuckel: 25 words or less?
-OK, here goes.
-Movie exec calls writer, writer's girlfriend tells him he's at the movies, exec goes to the movies, meets writer, drinks with writer; writer gets conked and dies in four inches of dirty water.
-Exec is in deep shit.
+Walter Stuckel: Twenty-five words or less?
+Okay.
+Movie exec calls writer.
+Writer's girlfriend says he's at the movies.
+Exec goes to the movies, meets writer, drinks with writer.
+Writer gets conked and dies in four inches of dirty water.
+Movie exec is in deep shit.
 What do you think?

-Griffin Mill: That was more than 25 words.
+Griffin Mill: That's more than 25 words and it's bullshit.